Retatrutide: The Complete Guide to the Triple Agonist

 - GlucagonPromotes fat burning, increases energy expenditure (unique to retatrutide)

 No other approved or late-stage medication targets all three pathways.
 This triple mechanism is why retatrutide has produced more weight loss than semaglutide or tirzepatide in their respective trials.
+For a deeper look at currently available options, see our tirzepatide vs. semaglutide comparison.

 How Does Retatrutide Work?